-The mentor meetings will include a review of some or all of the following items; academic progress, attendance record, practical learning period, projects and assignments.
+The mentor meetings will include a review of some or all of the following items: academic progress, attendance record, practical learning period, projects and assignments.

 In addition to scheduled mentor meetings, it is possible to meet a learner mentor informally to discuss any issues of concern.
-It is recommended that your mentor is advised of relevant issues that might have implications for your welfare, and/or academic work, particularly with respect to attendance and completion of projects/assignments.
+It is recommended that you inform your mentor of relevant issues that might have implications for your welfare, and/or academic work, particularly with respect to attendance and completion of projects/assignments.